riptidewave93/pi-builder/README.md

 pi-builder
 ==========

-The source code to my raspberry pi system image builder.
-Currently it supports Debian and Raspbian, and creates minimal system images.
+The source code to my Raspberry Pi system image builder called pi-builder.
+Currently it supports Debian and Raspbian, and it creates minimal system images.

+This code is used on http://pi-builder.servernetworktech.com/ and is ran monthly to create system images.

+This is a heavily modified version of <a href="https://github.com/hoedlmoser">hoedlmosers</a> work that can be found at https://kmp.or.at/~klaus/raspberry/build_rpi_sd_card.sh